cNorspang/ASTEPWikiBak/user-interface/api-standard.md

  - Origins: *any origin*.
  - Methods: `OPTIONS`, `POST`, `GET` (allowing "*any method*" is fine too).
  - Headers: `authorization`, `astep-fields-mode`.

+## The root route

+Since GitLab expects there to be a route to "/" the pipeline will fail if it is not given.
+Therefore, it is needed also.
+It is however not part of the microservice interface standard since it is not required for the UI to run the microservice.

+More info can be found at [How to make and deploy a new service](/gitlab/make-and-deploy-a-service)

 ## Input and Output Formats